 Currently, the television film collections are not searchable through the CSH catalog.
 However, some of the most frequently requested

 footage has already been transferred to archival formats.
 To see a list of what has been transferred, please download the Video Archive Masters Subject Catalog (pdf).
 To view samples of the collections, visit the California Light & Sound database on the Internet Archive for KCRA-TV and KOVR-TV.

-To assist researchers, searchable PDF files of the KCRA-TV Daily Film Logs, and the KOVR-TV Monthly Film Logs, may be accessed through the following links:
+To assist researchers, searchable PDF files of the KCRA-TV Daily Film Logs, the KCRA-TV Specials Index, and the KOVR-TV Monthly Film Logs, may be accessed through the following links:

 KCRA-TV Daily Film Logs